Born in Waterbury, Connecticut.

 Turns to organic abstraction in drawing; paints his first totally nonrepresentational paintings.
 Meets Kenneth Noland.

 His abstractions become more gestural, with emphasis on shape-making and spatial ambiguity.
-Begins giving weekly tutorials to Gene Davis, which continues until 1957.
+Begins giving weekly tutorials to Gene Davis, which continue until 1957.

 Painting retrospective, arranged by Kenneth Noland, Catholic University.
 Abstract Paintings, Dupont Circle Gallery (Washington, D.C.).